 I dropped a roll of film into my Argus C3 in August and it took me until last week to finish shooting the roll.
 I think that means I didn’t enjoy the experience very much.
 And I was really looking forward to using this camera.

 My C3 dates to 1945 or early 1946 and so was among the last with the old-timey f-stop scale of 4.5, 6.3 9, 12.7, and 18.
 Since my skill is limited to the Sunny 16 rule, and f/16 isn’t marked on this camera, I was setting it a hair left of f/18 and hoping for the best.
 It didn’t work; most of my photos came out poorly exposed.
-This photo from the Holliday Park playground is underexposed:
+I tried to fix them in post-processing.

 This photo of a PT Cruiser I rented while my car was in the shop also came out underexposed: